 What is my excess?

-A policy excess is the amount you will have to pay of the total costs incurred from the claim, and will usually be between £100 and £500.
-You can volunteer to have a higher excess to get cheaper insurance or a more expensive policy can mean paying less excess, but this will all be arranged when you take out your policy.
+A policy excess is the amount you will have to pay out of the total costs incurred from the claim, and will usually be between £100 and £500.
+You can volunteer to have a higher excess to get cheaper insurance, or a more expensive policy can mean paying less excess, but this will all be arranged when you take out your policy.
 Whichever option you choose, make sure you can afford both the premiums and paying the excess in case you have an accident.

 The AA has a 24-hour claims hotline that you can call to make a claim: 0800 269 622.
 You’ll need to have your insurance details with you when you make the call.